 Depending on your personal financial circumstances, co-signing a mortgage for someone else can make it more challenging to qualify for your own mortgage or reduce the loan amount you can afford.

-If you have $500 in other debt expenses for credit cards and car, personal and student loans, then the total monthly debt figure the lender uses to determine what size mortgage you qualify for is $3,000 ($2,500 (expenses for co-sign house) + $500 (personal debt expenses) = $3,000 (total monthly debt expense)).
+If you have $500 in other debt expenses for credit cards and car, personal and student loans, then the total monthly debt figure the lender includes in your debt-to-income ratio is $3,000 ($2,500 (expenses for co-sign house) + $500 (personal debt expenses) = $3,000).

-If you make a lot of money then including the extra housing expense may be less of an issue as you still may be able to afford the mortgage amount you want.
-But if you are on the border in terms of qualifying for your own loan, then the extra debt expense could disqualify you prevent you from getting the mortgage you need.
+If you make a lot of money then including the additional housing expense may be less of an issue as you still may be able to afford the mortgage amount you want.
+But if you are on the border in terms of qualifying for your own loan, then the extra debt expense could disqualify you or prevent you from getting the mortgage you need.

 Another common question is what happens if the other co-signer pays half the mortgage payment or pays me rent?
 Lenders typically only allow you to include rental income if you can provide tax returns that show you have received the income for at least two years, although some programs only require a one year rental history, depending on certain circumstances.